 Tis the season to eat turkey, deck the halls and ring in the new year!
 But for many hosts and hostesses, the treadmill of holiday parties can become a source of stress and anxiety!
-It doesn’t have to be that way.
-Here’s 10 simple, easy tips to make your holiday entertaining fun, fresh, fabulous and stress free!!
+However, it doesn’t have to be that way.
+I guarantee you’ll enjoy stress free entertaining if you follow these 10 simple, easy tips.

 OPT for food stations!

 Instead of a sit down dinner or even a traditional buffet with all the food in one place, scatter food stations around your space.
 A couple of entrée stations, a sides station, dessert station and drink station will encourage guests to move about and prevent bottlenecks!
 Rent tables or use sawhorses and plywood to create your own then throw tablecloths over them and no one will be the wiser!
-(FYI – Make sure they’re sturdy!)
+Of course, make sure they’re sturdy!

 THROW perfection out the window!

 One of the biggest stressors for me was trying to make sure everything was PERFECT; and every holiday I made myself crazy!
 Now I do what I can, then outsource the rest.
 You don’t have to prepare the perfect Thanksgiving turkey or Christmas ham, but your favorite restaurant can!
 Order in advance so there are no glitches.
 That goes for sides and desserts too.

 USE disposables if you’re hosting a large holiday party!

 Disposables are a huge factor in stress free entertaining at our house.
 There was a time when I wouldn’t have dreamed of using disposable dishes at a party, consequently I was stuck washing a lot of dishes after the party ended.
 But now, there are so many high quality products, it doesn’t make sense to use real china when you are hosting a large party.
 As a matter of fact, our guests don’t even know the plates aren’t real.
 They can’t believe it when we toss them!
 Don’t know where to find them?
 I’ve included a link at the end of this post to make it easy for you.